BACKGROUND OF ProEthics

 Dr Janette Minnaar founded ProEthics as the vehicle to promote professional ethics.
 She holds a doctorate in criminal law (LLD) from the University of Pretoria and has been practising as an advocate since 1991.
 Dr Minnaar trains and consults to, not only large corporations, municipalities, government departments and tertiary institutions in South Africa, but also to clients in Ghana, Nigeria, DRC, Tanzania, Malawi, Zimbabwe, Mozambique and Namibia.
 Her major clients include: Nedbank, Eqstra, Group Five, Basil Read, UNISA and Wits Business School of Leadership, amongst other industry corporates.

-With ProEthics’ joint academic background and practical business experience, our team is ideally equipped to give expert legal advice and develop tailor-made in-house programmes to enable our clients to comply with legal demands, make sustainable profit and satisfy stakeholder expectations.
+With ProEthics’ joint academic background and practical business experience, our team is ideally equipped to give expert legal advice and develop tailor-made in-house training courses to enable our clients to comply with legal demands, make sustainable profit and satisfy stakeholder expectations.

 As we are a micro enterprise, our clients have the advantage of liaising with us in person.
 We strive to live up to the highest standards of ethical behaviour and professionalism in all we do.
 Our attention to detail and flexibility allow us to accommodate our clients’ needs.
 Continued quality service has enabled us to build long-term partnerships and strong business ties with private and public sector organisations.
 Client testimonials can attest that our interventions have prevented losses and reputational damage.
 Their ethical leadership and improved employee morale have led to increased productivity, thus improving long-term sustainability, profit and business success.